 Note

 Applies to: ✅ Azure Data Explorer

-Streaming Ingestion allows writing data to Kusto with near-real-time latencies.
-It’s also useful when writing small amounts of data to a large number of tables, making batching inefficient.
+Streaming ingestion enables you to write data to Kusto with near-real-time latencies.
+It's also useful when you need to write small amounts of data to a large number of tables, making batching inefficient.

-In this article, you’ll learn how to ingest data to Kusto using the managed streaming ingestion client.
-You'll ingest a data stream in the form of a file or in-memory stream.
+In this article, you learn how to ingest data to Kusto by using the managed streaming ingestion client.
+You ingest a data stream in the form of a file or in-memory stream.

+Note